AwalaApp/specs/rs000-core.md

 #### Cargo Collection Authorization

-A RAMF message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. This is to be eventually used as described in the [cargo relay binding](#cargo-relay-binding).
+A RAMF message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. Its concrete message format signature is the octet `0x44`.
+This is to be eventually used as described in the [cargo relay binding](#cargo-relay-binding).

 The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target gateway's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).

 Its payload plaintext MUST contains the following information:

-- The (issuing endpoint address, certificate serial number) tuple for each _Parcel Delivery Deauthorization_ issued by Gateway A's endpoints.
+- [_Parcel Delivery Deauthorizations_](rs002-pki.md#parcel-delivery-deauthorization-pdd) issued by Gateway A's endpoints or Gateway A itself to revoke [PDAs](rs002-pki.md#parcel-delivery-authorization-pda).
 - Binding-level constraints to authenticate the relayer, like expecting a specific _Distinguished Name_ in its client-side TLS certificate.

 The payload plaintext MUST be serialized with [Protocol Buffers v3](https://developers.google.com/protocol-buffers/docs/proto3) using the `CargoCollectionAuthorization` message as defined below: